dhutapratama/docs/homestead.md

       php: "7.1"
 ```

-[Within your Homestead virtual machine](#connecting-via-ssh), you may use any of the supported PHP versions via the CLI:
+[Within your Homestead virtual machine](#connecting-via-ssh), you may use any of the supported GO versions via the CLI:

 ```shell
 php5.6 artisan list